Come Dance with Me (1959 film): Plot

 Against her wealthy industrialist father Albert's wishes, young Virginie (Brigitte Bardot) marries dentist Hervé Dandieu (Henri Vidal).
 After three months, all passion has disappeared, and after an argument, Hervé leaves the house for a drink at a club.
 There, he is seduced by Anita Florès (Dawn Addams), a red-headed dance instructor.
-Unbeknownst to him, Anita is a scam artist who has sent her boyfriend Léon (Serge Gainsbourg) to photograph her in companionship with Hervé.
+Unbeknown to him, Anita is a scam artist who has sent her boyfriend Léon (Serge Gainsbourg) to photograph her in the company of Hervé.
 Although Hervé eventually decides to stay faithful to his wife, Léon is able to take some pictures of their intimate moments.

-Hervé refuses to give in to any of her attempts to blackmail him, until she calls him one night.
+Hervé refuses to give in to any of her attempts to blackmail him until she calls him one night.
 Virginie and Albert overhear the conversation, after which Virginie concludes that her husband is having an affair.
 The next day, she follows him to Anita's dance studio, and when looking through the keyhole, she spots Anita's murdered body next to Hervé, who is holding a gun.
-Hervé convinces her that he is not guilty and they flee the place of crime through the back door, although they are noticed by some of the staff members.
+Hervé convinces her that he is not guilty and they flee the scene through the back door, although they are noticed by some of the staff members.
 To prove her husband's innocence, she charms Anita's husband Florès (Darío Moreno) into hiring her as a dance teacher in order to gain the opportunity to find more information.

-While going through the studio, Virginie catches Léon stealing money from her wallet and overhears a conversation between Léon and his mistress Daisy (Maria Pacôme), who plan on misleading the detectives.
+While going through the studio, Virginie overhears a conversation between Mr. Florès and his mistress Daisy (Maria Pacôme), who plan on misleading the detectives.
 After several investigations of the inspectors, Virginie is convinced that she has found the murderer through a letter.
 According to her, this man is Gérard Lalemand.
 Because the detectives do not believe her, she decides to contact Gérard herself.
-She talks to him over the phone and arranges a meeting, but when he fails to show up, she locates his residence, where she is told that Mr. Lalemand has been dead for over three years.
-Virginie realizes that she has been talking to Gérard's son (Georges Descrières), who is the same charming gay man whom she met earlier at the studio.
+Virginie talks to him over the phone and arranges a meeting.
+When Gérard fails to show up, Virginie locates his residence, where she is told that Mr. Lalemand has been dead for over three years.
+Virginie realizes that she has been talking to Lalemand's son (Georges Descrières), who is the same charming man whom she met earlier at the studio.

-Meanwhile, Léon has been arrested for blackmailing Hervé.
+Shortly after, Léon has been arrested for blackmailing Hervé.
 He admits that he is the mysterious person who left the studio over the roof on the night of the murder, but claims that Hervé is the guilty one.
+To Hervé's surprise, Albert uses a trick to prove Hervé's innocence to the detectives: He claims that a witness saw the murder, whereupon Herve bursts into joy, suggesting to the hidden detectives that he did not commit the murder.

-To Hervé's surprise, Albert proves his innocence to the detectives.
-In the meantime, Virginie believes that she has tracked Lalemand down to Blue Fetish, a gay nightclub where he is performing as a transvestite under the alias Daniel.
-Upon confronting him, she realizes that the man (Philippe Nicaud) is not Lalemand, and she leaves soon afterwards to return to his residence.
+In the meantime, Virginie believes that she has tracked Gérard Lalemand down to Blue Fetish, a gay nightclub where he is performing as a singing transvestite under the alias Danielle.
+Upon confronting him, she realizes that the man is not Lalemand but her fellow dance teacher Daniel (Philippe Nicaud).
+Virginie leaves soon afterwards to return to Gérard Lalemand's residence.